MiCurry/ModEM/README.md

 For bugs, issues and questions, please open a GitHub Issue on this Repository.

 Please feel free to open a pull request with any changes.
-We do not guarentee changes will be merged in, but we welcome all contributions.
+We do not guarantee changes will be merged in, but we welcome all contributions.